ara303/template-gulp/README.md

 ## How to install

-Download (https://github.com/edadams/template-gulp/releases)[the latest release] (or fork this repo)
+Download (the latest release)[https://github.com/edadams/template-gulp/releases] (or fork this repo).

 From where you put the files, install dependencies: